DurationFull-time 2 years, Part-time may be available, Reduced duration available

 Graduates will have advanced and specialised knowledge and skills in photographic communication and practice.
-You will be able to independently create photographic works for professional presentation and communicate your ideas effectively in a range of professionalcontexts.
+You will be able to independently create photographic works for professional presentation and communicate your ideas effectively in a range of contexts.

 Postgraduate qualifications are desirable in the global market.
-Graduate will be more competitive in securing roles in museums, galleries, government institutes, education, community organisations and private sector organisations throughout Asia and Europe.
+Graduate will be more competitive in securing roles in museums, galleries, government institutes, education, community organisations and private sector organisations.

 You must have:

 - successfully completed an Australian Bachelor degree (or equivalent overseas qualification)

 You must have successfully completed an Australian bachelor degree (or equivalent overseas qualification) in a relevant creative discipline.